Grain Free Diets Bulldogs and French Bulldogs Myth or Fact

 Over thousands of years of domestication, your bulldog and French bulldog puppy digestive tract has evolved and now possess the digestive tools to deal with variety of grains.

 Grain Free Diets Bulldogs and French Bulldogs “GRAIN FREE = CARBOHYDRATE FREE” MYTH: grains are dry seeds harvested from flowering plants, examples include, rice, corn, oats, quinoa, wheat, and barley.
-Some of my bulldogs and French bulldogs owners choose to feed there pets a grain-free diet due to an erroneous notion that dog’s diets should be limited to meat and be carbohydrate-free.
+Some of my bulldogs and French bulldog owners choose to feed their pets a grain-free diet due to an erroneous notion that dog’s diets should be limited to meat and be carbohydrate-free.
 Erroneously many bulldog owners equate grain-free with carbohydrate-free.
 In reality, those “Grain-Free” diets simply replace the grain with other carbohydrate sources like potatoes and legumes such as green peas, chickpeas, and lentils.

 Recently (July 2019), an FDA news alert was published stating that there is a likely link between Grain Free diets and canine cardiomyopathy (heart disease that can lead to congestive heart failure).

 “In the cases where the dogs ate only a single primary diet and did not eat multiple foods, excluding treats, 90 percent reported feeding a GRAIN-FREE food, the release states there appears to be an association with GRAIN-FREE diets and the development of dilated cardiomyopathy (DCM).”